organicmaps/subways/README.md

 # Subway Preprocessor

-Here you see a list of scripts that can be used for preprocessing all the metro systems in the world from OpenStreetMap. `scripts/subway_structure.py` produces a list of disjunct systems that can be used for routing and for displaying of metro maps.
+Here you see a list of scripts that can be used for preprocessing all the metro systems in the world from OpenStreetMap. `subways` package produces a list of disjunct systems that can be used for routing and for displaying of metro maps.